 Time Span: The symmetrical triangle can last anywhere from a few weeks to several months.
 If the same pattern is found in a time period of less than 3 weeks, it is referred to as a pennant pattern.
 On average, the typical time duration is about 2-3 months.

 Breakout/Breakdown Time Frame: The ideal breakout point occurs about 3/4 of the way into the development or time span of the pattern.
 The time-span of the pattern can be measured from the apex (where the upper and lower trend lines converge) back to where the lower trend line (base) began.
 A break in the pattern prior to the halfway point may be premature, and a break too near the apex may prove the pattern insignificant.

-Direction of Breakout/Breakdown: The direction of the break in the pattern can only be confirmed after the break has happened.
-This would sound obvious enough to most, but attempting to take a guess at the direction of the break can be risky and dangerous.
+Direction of Breakout/Breakdown: The direction of the break in the pattern confirms only once a breakout occurs.
+This would sound obvious enough to most.
+However, attempting to take a guess at the direction of the break can be risky and dangerous.
 Though a continuation pattern is typically expected to breakout in the direction of the overall trend, that doesn’t always happen.

 Return to Apex: After the break, the apex may turn into a future support or resistance level.
 The price can sometimes return to the apex or a support/resistance level somewhere close to the breakout before continuing in the direction of the breakout.

 Price Target: The most reliable method for established an estimated price target is to measure the widest distance of the symmetrical triangle, and apply the same measurement to the breakout point as shown below.

 According to the book Technical Analysis of Stock Trends, often referred to as “The Bible of Stock Market Timing,” roughly 75% of all symmetrical triangle patterns are continuation patterns, with the other 25% indicating reversals.
 The reversal patterns especially can be difficult to analyze, as they often contain false breakouts.